accellera-official/cci/msvc10/cci/README.txt

   0. Upgrade the MSVC solution/projects, for newer MSVC versions (optional)

-     The provided MSVC solution/project files are prepared for Microsoft Visual Studio 2005 (8.0).
+     The provided MSVC solution/project files are prepared for Microsoft Visual Studio 2010 (10.0).
 You need to upgrade these files when using more recent versions of MSVC.

-     - Copy the 'msvc80' directory to the correct SystemC architecture alias for your MSVC version:
+     - Copy the 'msvc10' directory to the correct SystemC architecture alias for your MSVC version:

-       -  8.0/2005 - "msvc80" (default)
-       -  9.0/2008 - "msvc90"
-       - 10.0/2010 - "msvc10"
+       - 10.0/2010 - "msvc10" (default)
        - 11.0/2012 - "msvc11"
        - 12.0/2013 - "msvc12"

-       IMPORTANT NOTE: you will need to manually sync future git updates to msvc80 once you've made a copy of this directory!
+       IMPORTANT NOTE: you will need to manually sync future git updates to msvc10 once you've made a copy of this directory!

      - Open the solution file `cci.sln' with your version of MSVC and follow the upgrade instructions.